-It's not as uncommon as you might think—an individual lives in one state but is employed in another, or he otherwise does some work or earns money in a location where he doesn't reside.
+It's not as uncommon as you might think for an individual to live in one state but be employed in another, or otherwise do some work or earn money in a location where they don't reside.
 In fact, this happens quite often among taxpayers who live nearby to state lines.
 The situation can complicate things a bit at tax time, but not to a great extent if you understand the rules.

 If you've earned money in another state, it's likely that you'll have to file a nonresident state tax return there because this tax return is due to any state where you've worked but don’t have residency.
 You must file such a return in addition to a tax return with your home state, but this doesn't mean that you'll end up paying taxes on that income twice.

 Let’s go over the basics to help you decide if you must file a nonresident return and, if so, how it will affect you.

 When You Must File a Nonresident Return

 Plain and simple, you must file a nonresident return if you worked or earned income in a state where you're not a resident.
 For example, Jane lives in New Jersey and commutes to work in New York.
 Jane would file a nonresident return in New York and a resident tax return in New Jersey.